 Deer Creek State Park Golf Course is located near the lodge.
 Designed by Jack Kidwell and open since 1982, the 350-acre course is diverse and exciting for golfers of all skill levels.

 The lake provides excellent waterfowl hunting.
 Fourteen hunting blinds are issued each season on a lottery basis.
-Hunting for pheasant, rabbit, squirrel and deer is not permitted in the state park, but it is permitted in the state wildlife area adjacent to the park.
-An archery range is located at the wildlife area.
+Hunting for pheasant, rabbit, squirrel and deer is not permitted in the state park, but it is permitted in the Deer Creek Wildlife Area adjacent to the park.
+Deer Creek Wildlife Area Shooting Range offers pistol and archery ranges.

 Several picnic areas are situated in scenic locations around lake.